originphp/website/source/docs/utility/csv.md

 ## Processing Large Files

 To process large CSV files in a memory efficient way use the `process` method, which takes the the same options as `toArray`.
-The difference here is that, it will reads the CSV file one line at a time, returns its for processing, then gos the next.
+The difference here is that, it will reads the CSV file one line at a time, returns its for processing, then goes the next.

 ```php
 $rows = Csv::process('/path/to/file.csv',['keys'=>['First Name','Email Address']]);